mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

         self.current_option = None
 ```

-As you can see, we update model on every transition; contrary to monte carlo model learning.
+As you can see, we update model on every transition; contrary to Monte Carlo model learning.
 Here is how to update the models:

 ```python
 def updateModels(self, state, reward, next_state):